EdwardNew/cse15l-lab-reports/lab-report-5/lab-report-5-week10.md

 ### Output of given implementation: `[]`
 ![](..\images\labReport5\given41Output.jpg)

-The problem with the given implementation of MarkdownParse is that it also does not account for the possibility of a title for a link.
+The problem with the given implementation of MarkdownParse is that it also does not account for the possibility of adding a title for a link.
 However, it does not add the link to the list entirely because it checks if a potential link contains a space in it.
 This is normally invalid, but when a title is added, spaces are allowed within the parentheses.

 To fix this, we can also implement an if statement that checks for a set of quotation marks within the brackets.